-Empowering Health Care Providers through Knowledge and Networking
+Empowering Health Care Providers Through Knowledge and Networking

-Save These Dates: February 9 & 11, 2021
+Dates: February 9 & 11, 2021

-During this conference, health care providers will gain a deeper understanding of the relationships between a changing climate and human health.
+During this virtual conference, health care providers will gain a deeper understanding of the relationships between a changing climate and human health.
 Climate change is leading to an increase in intensity and frequency of extreme weather and weather-related disasters, changes in air and water quality, and changes in the distribution of vector-borne illnesses.
 The effect of these changes on selected health conditions will be reviewed.
 By gaining a deeper understanding of these changes, health care professionals will be better prepared to address population health needs in the face of a changing climate.
 Through knowledge and networking, health care professionals will be empowered to exert their influence to promote policies that address the causes and consequences of climate change.

 Learning Objectives/Expected Outcomes

 Through participation in this virtual conference, health care providers will:

 - Correlate the impact of climate change on selected human health conditions

 - Articulate the impact of weather extremes, weather-related disasters, changing air quality, changing water quality, and changes in the distribution of vector-borne illnesses on selected health conditions

 - Describe challenges associated with weather-related disaster preparedness for vulnerable individuals, communities, and populations